 I asked 557 readers about their experience of false awakenings.
 59% said they found it distressing.
 However, 17% said they enjoy it or find it interesting.
 And a further 11% found it can lead to a lucid dream.

 Too real to be a dream?

-One of the fascinating features of a false awakening is just how vivid and real it can seem.
-So you might not question the reality of it, even if you have some feeling that it could be a dream.
+One of the fascinating features of a false awakening is just how lifelike it can seem.
+So even if you have some vague awareness that you’re dreaming, the fact that you’re dreaming about your normal routine might stop you from questioning it further.
+Plus you’re still asleep, so normal conscious reasoning isn’t to be expected anyway!

 Quite often the experience takes the form of waking up and doing something familiar and normal.
 For example, you might get dressed, go to the bathroom or sit and have breakfast.

 So it’s only when you wake up for real that you realize what happened, and puzzle over what a remarkably realistic dream it was.

 Some people experience more than one episode before they eventually wake up for real.
 Repeated false awakenings, a kind of Russian doll of dreams, can happen in one night – something that many readers have described in the comments below since first publishing this article.

 This extended version of multiple false awakenings is sometimes referred to as nested dreams, or dreams within dreams.

 It might sound like the unlikely plot of movies like ‘Inception’.
 But these dreams within dreams do happen, and can leave you feeling like you’re trapped inside your dreams.